THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 If you’d like to pamper yourself, then you’re in luck.
 There’s a day spa just 5 min away from AlmondTree Cheesecake.
 When I was researching for message centers in the city, I found plenty of them but a lot of them looked sketchy at best for me.
 So, thought of sticking to a good day spa center even if it was a little expensive.

 That’s when I stumbled onto Martha Tilaar Salon day spa [Kota Jakarta Pusat, Daerah Khusus Ibukota Jakarta Cikini Menteng Jakarta Pusat DKI Jakarta] and it fit the bill.
 It’s a popular chain in Jakarta offering rejuvenating day spas.
-They have a comprehensive list of massages that you can choose from.
+They have a comprehensive list of body massages that you can choose from.
 Better to make a reservation at least a few days in advance as they are usually fully booked (Found out the hard way, sigh!).
-Starts at about 350,000 Rupiah ($26) per person.
+Prices start from about 350,000 Rupiah ($26) per person.